gaelduong/Hand-drawn-pictures-classification/README.md

+(IF THE NOTEBOOKS DON'T SHOW UP, PLEASE CLICK "RELOAD")

 ## Problem statement

 The goal is to design a machine learning algorithm that can automatically identify hand drawn images as well as reason about their appearance.
 The dataset we have prepared is a variant of google’s quick draw dataset.
 For that dataset, a popular goal has been to simply classify the given human drawn images.
 There are 31 classes (pencil, rabbit, rollerskates,...)